JoakimGit/Real-Kanban/README.md

 7. ### Deployment

-- [ ] deploy Tanstack app to netlify
+- [x] deploy Tanstack app to netlify
-- [ ] deploy convex to production
+- [x] deploy convex to production
+- [ ] create cron job that resets db on a schedule, and seeds db with fresh data
+- [ ] do something about not-yet-implemented features that are currently shown

 ### Other thoughts